sergio-transferwise/neptune-css/README.md

 #### From bootstrap
 - Badge

-## Open the library
+## Open the library to see the demo and documentation

-Clone the project and run in the project directory:
+Clone and run in the project directory:

 `npm install`

 `npm run start`

+## Consume CSS files

+`npm install --save-dev  transferwise/thalassa#master`